min09357/SNU_app_capture_unlocked/README.md

 Just download and install apk file.

 Below is how to patch app.
-Don't have to read!!
+You don't have to read!!

 ## How to patch?